polkadot-fellows/RFCs/text/0160-pub-sub-mechanism.md

 This proposal is a necessary trade-off rather than a pure optimization, adding relay-chain state proofs and runtime verification to avoid repeated point-to-point XCM requests and off-chain systems.
 Overhead is limited by proving only explicitly subscribed keys and enforcing strict bounds, while update handling based on child-trie root changes is managed by the Subscriber.

 Does not present any overhead when not implemented.
-Runtimes can decide simply not to implement the API and pallet broadcaster rr subscriber and there will be no performance impact.
+Runtimes can decide simply not to implement the API and pallet broadcaster nor subscriber and there will be no performance impact.

 ### Ergonomics